 FREQUENTLY ASKED QUESTIONS

 1. How much does it cost to build a container home?
-Building sites vary so we quote all construction costs without the utilities, sewer, well, and foundation.
-The average is $140 a square foot depending on finishes.
-For a custom built Escape Pod, our pricing will vary according to the customization.
+Building sites vary so we quote all construction costs without the utilities, septic, well, and foundation.
+Please refer to the Modular Designs Page for modular home building costs.
+The average cost for a custom home can range from $160-$225 a square foot depending on finishes.

 2. How long does it take to build a container home?
 At this time it takes 7 to 8 months from the time it comes to our shop until the day you move in.
 As manufacturing processes improve we will reduce that time.